The ONA Foundation

 Similarly, there are unemployed people crying out to their employed friends and family, in times of economic boom, “It’s not my fault!
 I just can’t get a job, no matter how hard I try!”
 The majority of these people dropped out of high school, in spite of the insistence of nearly everyone with a job that a high school diploma is a requirement for getting a job.
 In the last couple of decades, it has become clearer that even a high school diploma isn’t enough, either—a college degree is needed.
 “But I couldn’t go to college—my parents couldn’t afford it.”
 And so, blame is shifted to the parent, the victim has an excuse to be a victim…and still can’t get a job.

 Yet, if this blame is valid, then why do some kids manage to put themselves through college and get good jobs?
 Even kids who don't belong to a privileged class?

-Could it be that it is victimhood that is wrong?
+Could it be that it is victimhood that is the non-winning attitude?